IBG4-CBCLab/TopEC/README.md

 python train.py experiment=<experiment_01>
 ```

 This will run the training according to the parameters described in ``configs/experiment/experiment_01.yaml``.
+A log folder will be generated under ``logs/`` containing the network checkpoints.

 If you want to overwrite specific settings you can do this from the command line too.

 E.g. here we overwrite the batch_size as defined in the datamodule configuration file: